LucasPereira762xi/github_set_team_permissons.sh/README.md

 ## ▶️ How to Use the Script

-2. replace YOUR_ORG with the name of your organization:
+2. replace YOUR_TEAM with the name of your team:

    ```bash
    TEAM="YOUR_TEAM"